-If you have encountered obstacles, discrimination, or other negative experiences while obtaining or attempting to obtain healthcare on UCSB's campus, please fill out this feedback form.
-Health inequity refers to any experiences, in the context of healthcare, that make an individual feel uncomfortable, concerned, ignored, uncared for, or discouraged from receiving further/future care.
-Things to report here may include misgendering, deadnaming, medical bias, refusal to treat, provider's use of harmful stereotypes, inaccessibility of care, website/online/promotional inaccuracies, discrimination due to identity or appearance, or any other form of health discrimination you may encounter while pursuing healthcare at UCSB.
-Feedback may pertain to Student Health, CAPS, Health and Wellness, or any other health related campus entity.
+If you have encountered obstacles, discrimination, or other negative experiences while obtaining or attempting to obtain healthcare on UCSB's campus, please consider submitting feedback.
+Things to report may include misgendering, deadnaming, medical bias, refusal to treat, provider's use of harmful stereotypes, inaccessibility of care, website/online/promotional inaccuracies, discrimination due to identity or appearance, or any other form of health discrimination you may encounter while pursuing healthcare at UCSB.